Diana-Kapralova/Diffractive_Optics_on_Python/README.md

 ## Assumption
 1. The amplitude and phase values are assigned assuming the size of each pixel to be 1 &mu;m.

 ## Abbreviation:

 **FZP** - Fresnel Zone Plate

+## CAUTION!
+1. Equivalent of function rem() in MATLAB is np.fmod().
+NOT np.remainder() - different behavior with negative numbers.
+For positive everything OK.